nsieg/blog/_posts/raspi-power-meter.md

 ```

 :::important
 In this code, 18 refers to the GPIO.
-If you haved used a different wiring setup, you may have to adjust this number accordingly.
+If you have used a different wiring setup, you may have to adjust this number accordingly.
 :::

 :::tip